Query Parameters

 http://localhost:3000/api/v1/users.list?fields={ "username": 1 }

-This parameter accepts a JSON object with properties that have a value of 1 or 0 to include or exclude them in the response.
+Accepts a JSON object with properties set to 1 or 0 to include or exclude them from the response.

 query={"_updatedAt":{"$gt":{"$date":"2018-11-21T15:27:28.202Z"}}}